scala/scala3/docs/docs/reference/contextual/extension-methods.md

   summon[Numeric[T]].plus(x, y)
 ```

 If an extension method has type parameters, they come immediately after the `def` and are followed by the extended parameter.
 When calling a generic extension method, any explicitly given type arguments follow the method name.
 So the `second` method can be instantiated as follows:
 ```scala
 List(1, 2, 3).second[Int]
 ```
+(it's only a showcase, the compiler could of course infer the type).

 ### Extension Instances